 - Monaco Blue Initiative, 25 March 2019

-A quote from the great historian Jules Michelet often comes to mind when I enter the Musée océanographique, which is on the Mediterranean coast.
+There is a quotation from the great historian Jules Michelet that often comes to my mind when I am at the Oceanographic Museum, here on the shores of the Mediterranean.

 “All geography should begin with the sea.”

-We also know that all history should begin with the sea, as we know that we were born from the ocean and our civilisations arose from that sea.
+We also know that all history should begin with the sea, as we know that we are born from the ocean and that our civilisations rose from that same sea.

 Listen to a recording of the speech in English.

 - Ecouter le discours (anglais) 00:00